Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure)

 \section{Abstract}

-Graph Neural Networks (GNNs) are widely used in learning on graph-structured data, yet a principled understanding of why they succeed or fail remains elusive.
-While prior works have examined architectural limitations such as over-smoothing and over-squashing, these do not explain what enables GNNs to extract meaningful representations or why performance varies drastically between similar architectures.
-These questions are related to the role of generalisation: the ability of a model to make accurate predictions on unlabelled data.
-Although several works have derived generalisation error bounds for GNNs, these are typically loose, restricted to a single architecture, and offer limited insight into what governs generalisation in practice.
-In this work, we take a different approach by deriving the \textbf{exact generalisation error} for GNNs in a transductive fixed-design setting through the lens of \textbf{signal processing}.
-From this viewpoint, GNNs can be interpreted as graph filter operators that act on node features via the graph structure.
-By focusing on linear GNNs while allowing non-linearity in the graph filters, we derive the \emph{first} exact generalisation error for a broad range of GNNs, including convolutional, PageRank-based, and attention-based models.
-The exact characterisation of the generalisation error reveals that \emph{only} the aligned information between node features and graph structure contributes to generalisation.
-Furthermore, we quantify the effect of homophily on generalisation.
-Our work provides a framework that explains when and why GNNs can effectively leverage structural and feature information, offering practical guidance for model selection.
+Graph Neural Networks (GNNs) have become the standard method for learning from networks across fields ranging from biology to social systems, yet a principled understanding of what enables them to extract meaningful representations, or why performance varies drastically between similar models, remains elusive.
+These questions can be answered through the generalisation error, which measures the discrepancy between a model’s predictions and the true values it is meant to recover.
+Although several works have derived generalisation error bounds, learning theoretical bounds are typically loose, restricted to a single architecture, and offer limited insight into what governs generalisation in practice.
+In this work, we take a fundamentally different approach by deriving the \emph{exact generalisation error} for a broad range of linear GNNs, including convolutional, PageRank-based, and attention-based models, through the lens of signal processing.
+Our exact generalisation error exposes a strong benchmark bias in existing literature: commonly used datasets exhibit high alignment between node features and the graph structure, inherently favouring architectures that rely on it.
+We further show that the similarity between connected nodes (homophily) decisively governs which architectures are best suited for a given graph, thereby explaining how specific benchmark properties systematically shape the reported performance in the literature.
+Together, these results explain when and why GNNs can effectively leverage structure and feature information, supporting the reliable application of GNNs.